 Wolfson College does not offer the option of payment by instalments.

 If it should happen that you continue to be registered for your programme of study beyond the standard fee liability which is normally the same as the standard length of your programme, a continuation charge will be levied by the University.
-The details of this policy are currently being finalised with the charge expected to be £400 per term in 2013-14 (there are three terms each year).
+The charge is £400 per term in 2013-14 (there are three terms each year).
 The same rate will apply to all students (regardless of Home/EU or Overseas fee status).
 In addition, a College continuation charge (Graduate Member Charge) of £315 per annum (2013-14 rate) will be payable after fee liability has ceased and until the submission of your thesis.